In order to make a lasting impression on your target market, your product packaging needs to be attractive and it must have the “wow” factor.

 Satin: With an appearance that’s between gloss and matte, satin offers medium shine and good scruff resistance.

-Soft touch coating: Soft-touch coating creates a velvety texture with a mellow appearance compared to a glossy finish.
+Soft touch coating: Soft touch aqueous coating creates a velvety texture with a mellow appearance compared to a glossy finish.

 Pencil receptive: This coating is receptive to pencil, ink and laser.
 It comes in handy for applications where the quality of the pencil/laser/ink marking/imprint is important.